tmtsoftware/csw/csw-cluster-seed/README.md

 Note that you need not provide a clusterPort for your app, as it will pick a random port.
 As earlier, instead of providing system properties, it is also possible to set environment variable "clusterSeeds" to the seed node address list.

+**Help**
+Use the following command to get help on the options available with this app

+./bin/csw-cluster-seed --help